 At the invitation of the Freedom Cartoonists Foundation, the Nobel Peace laureates Maria Ressa and Dmitry Muratov joined us in Geneva to celebrate World Press Freedom Day and editorial cartooning.
 A magic moment…

-TAKE THE 360° VIRTUAL TOUR of the grand exhibition presented at the Contemporary Art Building of Geneva in 2021-2022.
+The grand exhibition presented at the Contemporary Art Building of Geneva in 2021-2022.
 A selection of Chappatte's best cartoons along with works by international cartoonists that have been the subject of debate...

 All my professional life, I have been driven by the conviction that the unique freedom of political cartooning entails a great sense of responsibility.
 But something happened...